aglasson/PSActiveNetworkSwitcher/readme.md

 ## Features
 * Enable/disable wireless & other ethernet based on ethernet adapter state
-* Allow or deny multiple ethernet adapter being enable/connected at once
+* Allow or deny multiple ethernet adapter being enabled/connected at once
+* Safe handling with Airplane mode turned on - Take no switching action
 * Self deploy script runner and scheduled tasks to monitor event log for network changes and re-run the switcher

 ## Installation